Help us raise funds to look after the Royal Albatross chicks to help them thrive in challenging conditions.

 As well as albatross there are 20 other species of bird at Pukekura.

-Pukekura albatrosses are unique in that their colony is the only place where they can be viewed on mainland New Zealand
+Pukekura albatrosses are unique in that their colony is the only place in the world where they can be viewed on a mainland.

 • The Northern Royal Albatross is a taonga species, valued and admired by all New Zealanders and international visitors